The Perron-Frobenius theorem for multi-homogeneous mappings: Motivation, overview and notation

 \section{Motivation, overview and notation}

-We start by motivating the class of mappings considered in this paper.
-Then, we introduce notation in order to facilitate its study.
-This notation will be used throughout the paper.
-We then recall and prove characterizations of order-preserving and multi-homogeneous mappings in Theorem \ref{opcharac} and Lemma \ref{Eulerthm} respectively.
-Furthermore, we discuss in Lemma \ref{homoNBd} a number of relevant operations under which the considered class of mappings is closed.
+In this section we define and motivate the class of \textit{multi-homogeneous} mappings considered in this paper.
+We also introduce most of the relevant notation that will be used throughout and we discuss a number of relatively simple but useful preliminary observations and results.